google/simhospital/docs/write-pathways.md

 images, discharge summaries and cardiodiagnostics.
 It produces a MDM^T02 message with an TXA and an OBX segment.

+This step allows customizing the document properties and/or the content.

+#### Document properties

-This step has the following optional parameters:
+This step has the following optional parameters to set the document properties:

 *   `document_type` populates the TXA.2-Document Type field.
 If not set in the pathway, the document type is chosen at random from the configurable list in